read-0nly/Rust-coop-survival/README.md

     - Deer like corn and berries and hemp
     - Bears like corn and berries and pumpkin
     - Pigs like mushroom, corn, and pumpkin
+- No chat, voicechat only
+- Phones, CCTVs, some leftover computers for communication/surveillance